 Glenn S. Ritter

-Glenn Ritter is a full service attorney for healthcare providers, including doctors, hospitals, nurses, dentists, clinics and nursing homes, representing them in medical malpractice lawsuits and providing consultation services in a variety of areas including compliance, Stark Law, anti-kickback, false claims, antitrust, HIPAA, telemedicine, employment agreements, purchase/sale agreements, tax issues, corporate formation, reimbursement and contractual issues.
+Glenn Ritter is a full service attorney for healthcare providers, including doctors, hospitals, nurses, CRNAs, clinics, and nursing homes and assisted living facilities, representing them in medical malpractice lawsuits and providing consultation services in a variety of healthcare law areas including compliance, Stark Law, anti-kickback, false claims, HIPAA, telemedicine, employment agreements, and reimbursement and contractual issues.

 Ritter is a member of the American Health Lawyer’s Association, the Arkansas Association of Defense Counsel and the Defense Research Institute, as well as the Benton and Washington County Bar Associations.
 Ritter is also a graduate of the American Board of Trial Advocates (ABOTA) National Trial College held at Harvard Law School in Boston, MA.

 Ritter graduated with high honors from the University of Arkansas School of Law in Fayetteville.
 He was a member of the Arkansas Law Review and published his comment, “Economic Loss Rule in Arkansas: Everyone Else Has It, Why Don't We?”

 Ritter was born and raised in Jonesboro, Arkansas.
 In high school, he ran track and was Arkansas' 800-meter champion.
 While earning his degree in Business Management with a minor in Mathematics at Lyon College, Ritter served as President of the Kappa Sigma Fraternity, Chairman for the Interfraternity Council and captain of the cross country team.

 In 2017, Mid-South Super Lawyers named Ritter a "Rising Star" in medical malpractice defense.